 National Park Service Emergency Response.
 Emergency medical and Search and Rescue rangers and other professionals will respond in the event of an emergency.

 Communicating an Emergency.
+There may be an NPS Volunteer VAC camp host on site with access to a park radio.
+Find them if an emergency situation arises.
 There is minimal cellular service at the Volcano Adventure Camp.
 There are other sites in Lassen Volcanic National Park where you may have cell phone coverage.
-There is reasonably reliable cell phone service at pull-out 13, approximately 3 miles from camp.
+If there is no camp host available at the VAC There is reasonably reliable cell phone service at pull-out 13, approximately 3 miles from camp.
 You are encouraged to bring your cell phone when hiking.
 Turn off your phone unless you need to make an emergency call (this will preserve the battery).
 Alternative in the event of an emergency: Dial 911 to report an emergency.
 From the Volcano Adventure Camp, the nearest location of a campground host is at Manzanita Lake Campground (approximately 5 miles north of the Volcano Adventure Camp).
 You may contact the campground host(s) at the beginning of A-Loop sites 1-A and 1-B (see map on the following page).
 Pay phones are available outside the Manzanita Lake Camper Store and Loomis Museum.